StarpTech/k8s-gitops/README.md

 - [X] The entire release can be described declaratively and stored in git.
 - [X] You can create branches to derive your config and deploy them in your CI.
-- [X] You don't need to manage additional state on your cluster.
+- [X] You don't need to run additional software on your cluster.
 - [X] You can easily reproduce the state on your local machine.
 - [X] The CI/CD lifecycle is sequential. ([Push](https://www.weave.works/blog/why-is-a-pull-vs-a-push-pipeline-important) based pipeline)